JanHerca/urantiapedia/output/wikijs/en/article/Derek_Samaras/Akhenaten.md

 Love him or hate him, Akhenaten has contributed to the moral, social, and spiritual foundation of the entire judeo-christian perspective with his interpretation of the One God of all.
 It remains a mystery to professionals as to why his works were so vehemently destroyed immediately after his death.

 > Ikhnaton was wise enough to maintain the outward worship of Aton, the sun-god, while he led his associates in the disguised worship of the One God, creator of Aton and supreme Father of all.
 This young teacher-king was a prolific writer, being author of the exposition entitled “The One God,” a book of thirty-one chapters, which the priests, when returned to power, utterly destroyed.
-Ikhnaton also wrote one hundred and thirty-seven hymns, twelve of which are now preserved in the Old Testament Book of Psalms, credited to Hebrew authorship. [[UB 95:5.7](/en/The_Urantia_Book/95#p5_7)]
+Ikhnaton also wrote one hundred and thirty-seven hymns, twelve of which are now preserved in the Old Testament Book of Psalms, credited to Hebrew authorship. <a id="a91_546"></a>[[UB 95:5.7](/en/The_Urantia_Book/95#p5_7)]

 Finding support for Akhenaten’s writings within the Bible are difficult for multiple reasons.
 The first being, the priests immediately destroyed his works following his death, and has influenced the academic professionals on the marjority to interpret Aknenaten as more of a villain character.
 This is due to his “breaking old traditions.”
 This paints an unfortunate representation of the gifted, spiritually revolutionary king.
 Second, It’s important to point out that Akhenaten was teaching from the wisdom and writings of Amenemope, who scholars are now quietly attributing some verses of the old testament to.
 There is still great effort in keeping a strictly traditional Hebrew ownership and accredidation for the authorship of the Old testament, as well as the creation of monotheism.
 This becomes a challenge when trying to discern and share historical truths for archeologists and historians.
 There is an old book by James Breasted called “The Dawn of Conscience” 1933, in it he points out the exact passages where the teachings of Amenemope appear in the old testament.